Julien Chevillard, Chief Technical Advisor for the Cambodia Climate Change Alliance programme at UNDP Cambodia

 This piece is originally published on UNDP in Asia and the Pacific.

-On a visit to Koh Kantheay in Cambodia’s north, I hear residents talk about their expectations from the new solar micro-grid being installed in the village.
+On a visit to Koh Kantheay on the Mekong, I hear residents talk about their expectations from the new solar micro-grid being installed in the village.

 “We plan to have a rice cooker, this will reduce smoke and I will have time to do other tasks,” someone says.
 Others mention that they will no longer have to travel by boat to the mainland to have their battery charged.
 “I will be able to charge my computer to develop teaching materials and do some research,” says the local school-teacher.
 The list goes on.
 Their village sits on an island 70km South of Phnom Penh and right in the middle of the great Mekong river.
 It is one of the 245 “last frontier” Cambodian villages with no connection to an electricity grid.
 Designing viable models to deliver grid electricity in these locations –the most remote and hard-to-access – is no easy feat.